 Getting around San Cristobal de las Casas is super easy!
 It’s exactly what you want when on holiday or travelling.
-The city is relatively small with most things centred around the historic centre.
+The city is relatively small with most things around the historic centre.

-Walking will probably be your main form of transport, but to get to some locations a taxi or colectivo may be more practical.
+Walking will probably be your main form of transport, but to get to some locations, a taxi or colectivo may be more practical.

 There are plenty of taxis roaming the streets of San Cristobal de las Casas or waiting around the popular tourist areas like the bus station and main square.

-Taxis cost around 30 MXN ($1.50) – 40 MXN ($2.05) to get to most places within San Cristobal.
+Taxis cost around 30 MXN ($1.70) – 40 MXN ($2.20) to get to most places within San Cristobal.

 If where you’re trying to go is too far to walk, then colectivos are a cheap and easy way to get around the city.

-The colectivos advertise where they’re going with signs displayed on their windscreen.
+Colectivos advertise where they’re going with signs displayed on their windscreen.
 All that you have to do is flag the right one down on the street.

-A lot of them go between different markets and a few go to the large Walmart just outside of town if you need to do some shopping.
+A lot of them go between different markets and a few go to the large Walmart just outside of town if you need to do some food shopping.
 The average ride should cost only around 8 MXN ($0.40).

-If you’d rather travel at your own pace and not have to worry about anyone else, then you could consider renting a car.
+If you’d rather travel at your own pace and not have to worry about anyone else, you could consider renting a car.
 But we’d only recommend doing this if you want to explore more of Chiapas.
 Otherwise, it’s not worth it.